TheELNConsortium/TheELNFileFormat/examples/kadi4mat/README.md

 The `author` property represents the creator of either File, Link, or Record in Kadi4Mat.

+In Kadi4Mat, the generic metadata can be organized using nested types(along with primitive data-types).
+The following nested value types are available:

+- **Dictionary**: A nested value that combines multiple metadata entries under a single key.
+In the example below, `Instrument.manufacturer` is a dictionary containing `manufacturerName` as a nested key.

+- **List**: A nested value similar to dictionaries, but without keys for the values.
+In the example below, `Instrument.Detector` is a list where each item is an entry without a key, referenced by its index.

+The nodes representing generic metadata in `variableMeasured` array have the following properties:

+- `propertyID`: The name of the property.
+For nested entries, it indicates the flattened nested entry with `dot(.)` as separator for keys.
+For list type entries, the index of the list item is appended after the separator.
+For example:
+  - `Instrument.name`: Refers to the `name` key under the `Instrument` dictionary.
+  - `Instrument.Detector.0`: Refers to the first item (with index 0) in the `Detector` list within `Instrument` dictionary.
+- `value`: The actual value of the generic metadata entry.
+- `additionalType`: The data type of the value.
+- `identifier`: An IRI specifying an existing term that the metadata should represent.

 The following table is the mapping of Kadi4Mat concepts to the base metadata standard of RO-Crate specification (i.e., **schema.org**)

 | Kadi4Mat concepts    | JSON property            |